 - Good for families.
 Parents can manage up to four child accounts from the same parent account.

 - Saving goals.
-Children can set themselves ‘savings goals’ to automatically save a portion of their pocket money.
+Children can set themselves ‘saving goals’ to automatically save a portion of their pocket money.
 They can also choose to donate an amount to the NSPCC.

 - Monthly fee.
-The monthly fee isn’t the most competitive, and can add up for larger families.
+The monthly fee isn’t the most competitive, especially for families paying for multiple children.
 The fees to use the card abroad could make it an expensive option for use on holidays.

 Cost of use